CASD-EU/ConstanceDataPlatform/Seminar3_workflow_automation/prefect/README.md

 #### 1.3.3 Activate a deployment

-Before activate a deployment, you need to check:
+Before activating a deployment, you need to check:
 1. the prefect server is running (In our case http://localhost:4200/)
 2. Check the work_pool_name exist
 ```shell